- Home

 One of the main fears that we hear from our members looking to return to learning is that they’re worried about the technological side of things.
 And it’s true that whether you’re studying for GCSE’s, A-Levels, a degree, or another kind of qualification, there’ll most likely be a digital aspect – especially if you’re taking a distance learning course.

 However, the majority of courses from GCSEs through to undergraduate level (provided you aren’t taking a technology degree, that is) only require a basic digital skillset.
-Anything more advanced – for example, if your degree involves using subject-specific software – will typically be taught as part of the course.
+Anything more advanced – for example, if your degree involves using subject-specific software – will usually be taught as part of the course.

-Although, it’s worth bearing in mind that this isn’t always the case, so even if you have a solid basic digital skillset, check with your course provider before you begin your studies to see if there are any more advanced digital skills that you need to familiarise yourself with beforehand.
+Although it’s worth bearing in mind that this isn’t always the case, so even if you have a solid basic digital skillset, check with your course provider before you begin your studies to see if there are any more advanced digital skills that you need to familiarise yourself with beforehand.

 EDSQs are government-funded courses that are run by educational providers all over the country.
-They aim to help people over the age of 16 to learn all of the fundamental digital skills that are frequently needed in modern life.
+They aim to help adults learn all of the fundamental digital skills that are frequently needed in modern life.
 For instance, an EDSQ will familiarise you with:

 - Using devices and handling information